Last Updated on March 17, 2022 by Chenée Lewis

 - Preheat oven to 350°F and line a large baking sheet with parchment paper or a silicone baking mat.

 - Place sweet potatoes on baking sheet and bake for 40-50 minutes, or until tender and somewhat dried out.2 large sweet potatoes

 - Combine cooked sweet potato chunks with chickpeas in the bowl of a food processor or in a large bowl.
 Purée with hand blender, potato masher, or food processor, leaving some parts a little chunky.1 15-oz. can chickpeas

-- Add in remaining patty ingredients (excluding olive oil) and mix well.2 cloves garlic, 3 tbsp cilantro, ½ medium red onion, 1 tsp cumin, 1 tbsp red pepper flakes, salt and pepper
+- Add in remaining patty ingredients (excluding olive oil) and mix well.2 cloves garlic, 3 tablespoon cilantro, ½ medium red onion, 1 teaspoon cumin, 1 tablespoon red pepper flakes, salt and pepper

 - Heat olive oil over medium-low heat in a large sauté pan.
-Form sweet potato mixture into 8 patties.2 tbsp extra virgin olive oil
+Form sweet potato mixture into 8 patties.2 tablespoon extra virgin olive oil

 - Fry patties in olive oil for about 8-10 minutes, checking regularly to see how they're browning.
 Carefully flip over and continue cooking another 5-10 minutes, or until patties are browned on each side and have solidified a bit.

 - To make avocado sauce, combine all avocado sauce ingredients and blend using a hand blender or food processor until smooth.
 You can also mash avocados with a fork and whisk ingredients together.
-If needed, add more water to thin out sauce, and serve over warm patties.1 medium avocado, juice of 1/2 lime, 1 tsp jalapeño, salt and pepper, ⅓ cup water, 1 clove garlic
+If needed, add more water to thin out sauce, and serve over warm patties.1 medium avocado, juice of ½ lime, 1 teaspoon jalapeño, salt and pepper, ⅓ cup water, 1 clove garlic

 PIN this sweet potato patty recipe for later!